Learn about Public Safety Power Shutoff (PSPS) events

 When: Several hours before

 What: We notify you if you are in an area that will be affected by a PSPS.
 We let you know the potential estimated power shutoff start time and restoration time.

 When: During severe weather

 What: Power is shut off to affected areas to prevent wildfire.

 When: Weather has improved and inspections and restoration activities have begun

-What: Our power crews inspect power lines to restore power to affected communities as quickly and safely as possible.
-We notify you daily with estimated time of power restoration through notifications, social media, local news, radio and our website.
+What: Our crews inspect electric lines to restore power to affected communities as quickly and safely as possible.
+We notify you daily about the estimated time of power restoration through notifications, social media, local news, radio and our website.

 PSPS Power Restored

 When: Within 12 daylight hours after severe weather has passed